Nyandwi/nyandwi/README.md

 ### Hi there 👋

 My name is Jean de Dieu Nyandwi.
-I am broadly interested in Machine Learning, Computer Vision and Natural Language Processing.
+I am broadly interested in Machine Learning, Computer Vision and its intersection with natural language.

 <!--